Bikeman868/Urchin/readme.md

 | `Urchin.Server.Shared` | Core server-side technology.
 Shared by hosting options |

 ## Project Status
-The client is complete and fully usable.
+The client is complete and fully stable.
 It has a comprehensive set of unit tests.

 The client can retrieve configuration from a file, or a URI.
 The URI method can be used to retrieve configuration from the Urchin server; which gives you rule based centralized configuration management.

-The server is ready, and has had some testing in a development environment.
-I am going to build it into our production environment this week.
+The server is ready, and is deployed in one production environment that I know of.
 You can configure the server to store its rules in a single file in json format or in a database.
 The database persister uses Prius ORM, which supports Microsoft SQL Server, MySQL and Postgresql, but so far I have only created database schema and stored procedures for MySQL.

 The server has a REST API for managing the rule database.
 If you are using the file persister, then you can edit the file and the changes will be picked up and applied by the server.
 If you are using